MetricDuck — Financial Analysis MCP server

 Output:

-- Guidance: transcript items targeting the period — metric, value/range, specificity, speaker, quote.
+- Guidance: forward items targeting the period — from earnings-call transcripts AND 8-K earnings releases (metric, value/range, period, source).

 - Actuals: SEC 10-Q/K metric + narrative signals (revenue trend, margin, beat/miss, guidance revised) for that period, plus 8-K earnings signals when present.

-- Notes: counts of calls/filings covered so agents know coverage depth before interpreting.
+- Notes: counts of calls/filings covered + comparison verdicts so agents know coverage depth before interpreting.
 Endpoint: https://mcp.metricduck.com/mcp

-- compare_earnings_calls - How has management's posture shifted across recent earnings calls?
+- compare_earnings_calls (Compare Earnings Calls) - How has management's posture shifted across recent earnings calls?
 Cross-quarter trajectory view of transcript signals for a single ticker.

-Different from get_filing_index (single-call triage map) and get_filing_changes (SEC-filing diff).
-This tool aligns earnings calls by event date and surfaces CROSS-QUARTER patterns: guidance deltas grouped by metric, scalar aggregates in a trajectory table, per-quarter themes + strategic priorities, tone shifts, coverage gaps.
+Different from get_filing_index (single-call triage map).
+This tool aligns earnings calls by event date and surfaces CROSS-QUARTER patterns: guidance deltas grouped by metric, scalar aggregates in a trajectory table, per-quarter strategic priorities, coverage gaps.
 For per-call depth, drill with get_filing_index.

 Output sections (all optional depending on coverage + dimensions):

-- Coverage table: event date, fiscal period, accession, coverage status per quarter — surfaces NO_TRANSCRIPT / WAITING gaps.
+- Coverage table: event date, fiscal period, accession, coverage status, and transcript Source provenance (SEC-filed vs issuer-published vs machine-transcribed — verify) per quarter — surfaces NO_TRANSCRIPT / WAITING gaps.
+Earnings-call transcripts are management commentary, not SEC-filed XBRL facts.

-- Aggregate trajectory: hedge density / deflection rate / Q&A hedge rate / concerns retained / forward commits / management tone, one row per scalar, one column per quarter.
+- Aggregate trajectory: hedge density / deflection rate / Q&A hedge rate / concerns retained / forward commits , one row per scalar, one column per quarter.

 - Guidance trajectory: grouped by metric name with the existing delta_vs_prior flag from each call.